Maddikk/Maddikk/README.md

-Here is my bot fot telegeram, just for fun.
+Here is my bot for telegeram, just for fun.